 Bill Skarsgård as It, a.k.a.
 Pennywise the Clown, made famous by Tim Curry in the miniseries.
 The Swedish star of Hemlock Grove and The Divergent Series: Allegiant is the son of actor Stellan Skarsgård and brother of Alexander Skarsgård (True Blood) and Gustaf Skarsgård (Vikings).
 He's 18 years younger than Curry was in the miniseries, and he looks way different:

 Skarsgård calls It "such an extreme character," "inhumane" and "beyond even a sociopath."
 He also notes that "Tim Curry’s performance was truly great, but it’s important for me to do something different because of that."

-Jaeden Lieberher as Bill Denbrough, the stuttering leader of the Losers' Club.
+Jaeden Lieberher as Bill Denbrough, leader of the Losers' Club, struggles with a stutter.
 His credits include Showtime's Masters of Sex and Cameron Crowe's Aloha.
 He's also carried movies alongside Bill Murray (St. Vincent) and Clive Owen (The Confirmation).

-Sophia Lillis as Beverly Marsh, the only girl in the Losers' Club, romantic foil for Bill Denbrough, Ben Hanscom's ultimate crush.
-Lillis did Julie Taymor's A Midsummer Night's Dream movie and this October's 37, about the murder of Kitty Genovese.
+Sophia Lillis as Beverly Marsh, the only girl in the Losers' Club, romantic foil for Bill Denbrough, and Ben Hanscom's ultimate crush.
+Lillis did Julie Taymor's A Midsummer Night's Dream movie and the 2016 film 37, about the murder of Kitty Genovese.